NuevoFoundation/workshops/content/english/linux-basics/activity-2.md

 ### How do I move around the filesystem?

 To move to a different directory, use the command `cd`.
-This stands for change directory.
+This stands for "Change Directory".
 The format of this command is `cd [directory name]`.

 <!---![cd command](../images/02_cd.PNG?classes=border,shadow) --->
 <img src="../images/02_cd.PNG" alt="cd command" style="width:600px;"/>